keziyamthomas/PySpark-project/README.md

 # PySpark-project

-PySpark project to implement inverted index
+PySpark project to implement inverted index using distributed computing